cryptoonline/CFE/README.md

 Questions?
 ----------

-If you have any questions about the code or the paper, please email naveed2 at illinois dot edu.
+If you have any questions about the code or the paper, please email at naveed2 at illinois dot edu.